Rainyan/windows-desktop-shortcut-cleaner/README.md

 # windows-desktop-shortcut-cleaner
 Python 3 script for Windows that removes all shortcuts from the user's Desktop folder, with optional exceptions.

-A lot of Windows apps will create shortcuts on the desktop without asking the user.
-Scheduling this script will help keeping the desktop clean automatically.
+A lot of Windows apps will create shortcuts on the desktop without asking the user for permission.
+Scheduling this script can help with keeping the desktop clean automatically.

 # Requirements
 * Modern-ish version of Windows (newer than Vista should work)